DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 2 - Cloud Data Security.md

             * NoSQL
             * text files, media or other file types
     * SaaS
-        * Information Storage and Mgmnt
+        * Information Storage and Management
             * Data entered via the web interface
+            * used by the application
         * Content/File Storage
             * File-based content - NAS
+        * Long-Term Storage
+            * storage tiers (archvial)
+            * "frozen" "cold" "archive", etc
         * Ephermeral Storage
             * its used for any temporary data such as cache, buffers, session data, swap volume, etc.
         * Content Delivery Network (CDN)